-7.1.1 feats
+8.1.1 feats

 feats is a dictionary of attribute value pairs, where there can be multiple values.
 So the values for feats is a set when parsed.
-When assigning and changing the values in feats ensure that the values are sets.
+The keys are str and the values are set.
+Do not assign a value to a str or any other type.
 Note that any keys with empty sets will not be output.

-7.1.2 deps
+8.1.2 deps